BroadbandForum/obuspa-test-controller/CONTROLLER_SETUP.md

 For general configuration, an instance is needed in the Controller table with Alias, EndpointID and Enabled.
 If you need to add an instance, use `obuspa -c dbadd "<object name and instance>"` command.
 Make sure there is an Alias in the object, if you add a new instance.
 You can use an `obuspa -c dbset "Device.LocalAgent.Controller.<instance>.Alias" "<alias name>"` command to set the Alias.

 ```
+obuspa -c dbset "Device.LocalAgent.Controller.<instance number>.Alias" "<test controller Alias>"
 obuspa -c dbset "Device.LocalAgent.Controller.<instance number>.EndpointID" "<test controller Endpoint ID>"
 obuspa -c dbset "Device.LocalAgent.Controller.<instance number>.Enable" "true"
 ```

+And remember that the Agent needs its MTPs set up.
+Make sure whatever value you told the test controller for an Agent's STOMP destination, CoAP resource or MQTT client is set identically in the Agent's Device.LocalAgent.MTP instance.

 For the STOMP parameters, you may need to add an MTP instance, with Alias.
 And then set:
 ```